 Second, let them explore the website of the Miriam Hyman Memorial Trust (MHMT – Slide 4) or if internet access is not available to all students, show them the website via a projector/IWB and have copies of key pages from the site to show what the Trust does and how the family has responded to their loss (especially the eye care centre, fund raising and the letter from Miriam’s family for the Book of Tributes).

 Third, explain that this module is part of the Trust’s education programme to encourage a greater understanding of how to live together harmoniously and to respond to challenges in a positive way.

-Fourth, publication of Miriam’s artwork.
+Fourth, publication of Miriam’s artwork (Slide 5).
 Her use of colour, form, imagination and interpretation brings joy and inspiration to many.
 It is her direct legacy.

 Students to write a paragraph answering the question.

 A few students to read out their paragraphs.
 Class discussion – what are their thoughts about the response of the Hyman family to their loss?
 How else could the family have responded?
 Why do you think they have made these choices?

 Can the students offer other examples of positive and constructive responses to challenges, either personal or beyond their own experiences?